Daegybyte/abs/README.md

-# Automate the Boring Stuff
+# Automate the Boring Stuff Projects

 ### XKCD
 - autmatically downloads and saves all XKCD comics